mscottsewell/Power-BI-D365-Sales/README.md

 2. Edit these three parameters in the report to meet your needs/environment<br /><img src="https://user-images.githubusercontent.com/6276300/201371158-64dbd1ca-6783-46cc-b573-8c8876e0cab5.png" width=400 align=center>
     - *GMTOffset* - set this to the difference (in hours) from GMT for the report datetime adjustments.
     - *TDSEndPoint* - The server url/name for the Dynamics 365 environment. (without the **https://** prefix)
-    - *MonthsOfHistory* - Number of months of closed opportunites to import.
+    - *MonthsOfHistory* - Number of months of closed opportunities to import.

 ### Dataverse Azure Synapse Link for Synapse-based reports
 If you have an ***Azure Synapse Link*** deployed, use these versions to report on much larger datasets.